Is there an average retirement income? I think not.

 Now if the clerk saved oodles over the years, simply living a frugal lifestyle or living on her husbands income alone and saving her salary – THEY might have the larger retirement savings accounts over others with more earnings, right?

 OR if the Manager was a big spender in her working years, she might have little in her retirement years.

-It just depends solely on the person and their own savings/spending practices.
+It really depends on the retiree and their own lifelong savings/spending practices.